alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_098_eng.md

 In crowded Papeete, underwear-like T-shirts & shorts with sandals wouldn't work.
 Tetsuro father and son appear in somewhat "city-appropriate" clothes (ultimately Tetsuro wore "slightly better shorts" (laughs)).

 Yosuke boyishly wears T-shirt + shorts, but we decided to dress adult Tetsuro properly in a collared shirt.
 Cathy wears a white dress.
 While Yosuke was fine, Tetsuro, uncomfortable in his usual collar-less shirt, keeps fussing with his neckline.
-I dressed the tanned characters in whitish clothes to emphasize their tan.
-Locals mostly wear colored shirts.
+I dressed the tanned characters in whitish clothes to emphasisees their tan.
+Locals mostly wear coloured shirts.
 Incidentally, at the airport scene, the contrast with the group of young Japanese tourist women who just arrived, still with their untanned white skin, looked good.

 Such white clothes only for Papeete.
 Soon they change into different outfits.
 The group pursues the warship holding Coo to Mangareva Island.
 From here, cruisers and warships become the stage, so the screen atmosphere becomes considerably harder.

-The earlier location scouting and Maritime Self-Defense Force destroyer research proved very helpful.
+The earlier location scouting and Maritime Self-Defence Force destroyer research proved very helpful.
 Having seen the real thing and having that sense within yourself makes all the difference.
 Director Imazawa's storyboards and Yamamoto-san's art properly created the stage.
-The high-density closed space, ship interior atmosphere naturally meant suppressing color tones and lowering brightness.
-The basic approach was the same as night interior island colors, but considering the enclosed space colors, screens including characters appeared somewhat harder.
+The high-density closed space, ship interior atmosphere naturally meant suppressing colour tones and lowering brightness.
+The basic approach was the same as night interior island colours, but considering the enclosed space colours, screens including characters appeared somewhat harder.

 Since performances here also had characters' expressions drawn with sharp distinctions, I think we successfully conveyed the tension of the warship setting throughout the screen.